DRIVER'S HANDBOOK

 In this chapter

 Drivers should pass a cyclist only when it’s safe to do so.
-Cycling advocacy groups suggest providing at least one metre of clearance.
+A driver overtaking and passing a cyclist or power-assisted bicycle proceeding in the same direction must keep a distance of at least one metre between the driver's vehicle and the cyclist or power-assisted bicycle.
 This may require drivers to change lanes in order to pass safely.
 Extra caution must be exercised and additional space may be required when passing cyclists in highway travel situations.

 There are some situations where it’s not safe to pass a cyclist including: